BiancaDavey/AQI-GUI/README.md

 * Unlimited AQI readings are able to be calculated and returned by the program
 * Simple GUI
 * Rapid return of AQI result
-* User-friendly guidance prompts used for errors
+* Error handling with user-friendly guidance prompts to verify input

 ## Installation

-Python 3 is required to run this program.
+Python 3 and tkinter are required to run this program.

 ## Usage

-1. Run the program to open the GUI using the command `nano aqigui.py`.
+1. Run the program to open the GUI using the command `python3 aqigui.py`.
 2. Type any positive integer into each input field.
 3. Press the `Calculate AQI` button or press the Enter key to run the function to return an AQI calculation.

 ## Usage Example

 ```
-nano aqigui.py
+python3 aqigui.py
 ```
 ![Using the GUI for the AQI program](aqi_gui.png)
 ![Error message for entering an invalid character](aqi_gui_error.png)